gnzlbg/static_vector/README.md

 - _Complexity_: for two vectors of sizes `N` and `M`, the complexity is `O(1)` if `N != M`, and the comparison operator of `value_type` is invoked at most `N` times otherwise.
 - _Exception safety_: `noexcept` if the comparison operator of `value_type` is `noexcept`, otherwise can only throw if the comparison operator can throw.

+Note: the comparison operators have no preconditions, hence they have wide contracts, and this proposal makes them noexcept when the corresponding operator (e.g. `<`) for `value_type` is `noexcept(true)`.

 # Acknowledgments